crykn/gdx-wiki/_wiki/wiki-style-guide.md

 ---
 title: Wiki Style Guide
-permalink: /wiki-style-guide
+permalink: /wiki/wiki-style-guide
 ---
-This page is a notice on how to edit libGDX wiki pages.
-Please read this before contributing to the libGDX wiki.
+This page gives some information on how to edit libGDX wiki pages.
+Please read this before contributing to the libGDX wiki!
+If you have any (additional) questions, please do not hesitate to ask!

-## Questions ##

-If you have any questions about how to edit this wiki, please do not hesitate to ask!
 See our [Discord](https://libgdx.com/community/) for more information.

+## How to? ##
+Every wiki page has an "Edit on GitHub" button on top which redirects you to the GitHub Web Interface of the wiki repo.
+Use this for small fixes/typos.
+If you want to undertake more extensive changes, you should fork [the repo](https://github.com/libgdx/libgdx.github.io).
+The [wiki of our website repo](https://github.com/libgdx/libgdx.github.io/wiki) also offers some pointers on this.

 ## Style ##
 We use Markdown in this wiki.
-To learn your way around this, here is the official [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+To learn your way around this, here is GitHub's very concise [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+As our wiki is hosted via GitHub Pages, you can also use HTML, JS and CSS as well as Jekyll's Liquid Tags.
+To find out more about your options, take a look [here](https://github.com/libgdx/libgdx.github.io/wiki).

 ### Notable syntax ###

-* Wiki links are made using `[ [` and `] ]` (without the spaces) with a `|` (pipe) to separate text from link.
-For example:
+* Wiki links are made like this:

 `[link text to simple game](/wiki/a-simple-game)` renders this: [link text to simple game](/wiki/a-simple-game)

-***Do NOT use conventional \[]() syntax for wiki-links.***

 ## Linking to code/docs ##
 Links are done as follows: `[ClassName](link to docs) [(code)](link to code)` for example: